marzer/tomlplusplus/README.md

 ### 🍨&#xFE0F; Regular flavour

 1. Clone the repository
-2. Add `tomlplusplus/include` to your include paths, or for optional module support add `tomlplusplus/modules/` as well
+2. Add `tomlplusplus/include` to your include paths, or for optional module support add `tomlplusplus/modules` as well and enable `TOMLPLUSPLUS_BUILD_MODULES`
 3. `#include <toml++/toml.hpp>` (or `import tomlplusplus;`)

 ### Conan